Trip Highlights

 Getting Ready

-All rafting trips are active adventures that involve some level of physical exertion and possible exposure to the elements including but not limited to wind, rain, heat, sun, cold temperatures and cold water conditions.
+All of our multi-day rafting trips are active adventures that involve some level of physical exertion and possible exposure to the elements including but not limited to wind, rain, heat, sun, cold temperatures, and cold water conditions.
 ROW Adventures is able to accommodate people with physical limitations, disabilities, and medical conditions; please speak with your Adventure Consultant if you think you will require any additional assistance while on the trip.
 We ask that you consult your doctor if you have health or medical conditions that could impact your ability to participate in an active and outdoor adventure.
 In general, all trip participants must be able to do the following:

 - Wear all protective and safety equipment that is required by ROW Adventures and recommended/required by industry-wide standards.